opendevsecops/guide-aws-hacking/README.md

 > NOTE: SecApps Unfold might be able to help with this task as well.

+#### General Rule

+Basically the better job you do at anumerating the target the higher the chance of finding something that is useful.
+There is no single tool that will do this for you.
+You need to use what you know and be creative.

 ## Methodology

 The key to success is having a well defined system.
 While this rule applies to life as a whole it is particularly useful when performing security assessments.
 The following table can be used to kickstart any AWS security assessment project: